tenyo-app/pydomprob/README.md

 import logging
 from typing import Any

-from domprob import announcement, BaseObservation
+from domprob import announce, BaseObservation

 class CheckoutSuccessful(BaseObservation):